 NORAD Tracks Santa

-For more than 50 years, NORAD and its predecessor, the Continental Air Defense Command (CONAD), have tracked Santa along his yuletide journey.
-It all began on Christmas Eve back in 1955 after a Sears Roebuck & Co. advertisement directed children to call Santa direct – only the number was misprinted.
+For over 60 years, NORAD and its predecessor, the Continental Air Defense Command (CONAD), have tracked Santa along his yuletide journey.
+It all began on Christmas Eve back in 1955 after a Colorado Sears Roebuck & Co. advertisement directed children to call Santa direct – only the number was misprinted.
 Instead of reaching Santa, the phone rang through to the CONAD Commander-in-Chief's operations "hotline" phone.
 After receiving a number of calls from kids asking where Santa was and realizing what had happened, the CONAD staff decided to update children with Santa's location according their radar screens all throughout the evening.

 Today, NORAD uses four high-tech systems to track Santa - radar, satellites, Santa Cams and fighter jet aircraft.
 Not only do these systems utilize a variety space technology, but the tradition of tracking Santa's progress itself inspires children around the world to think about how space technology and exploration play an increasingly important role in our daily lives.
 Three hundred and sixty-five days a year, NORAD Canadians and Americans work together to monitor our airspace and waterways for potential threats by conducting the NORAD missions of aerospace warning, aerospace control and maritime warning.

 Detecting Santa all starts with the NORAD radar system called the North Warning System.
 This powerful radar system has 47 installations strung across the northern border of North America.
 NORAD makes a point of checking the radar closely for indications of Santa Claus leaving the North Pole on Christmas Eve.